Seeing a check engine light (CEL); is one of the most frustrating and confusing factors, of owning a vehicle.

 Conclusion

-So, if one of the lights stays on, after you start your vehicle; you could potentially have a engine problem and should have your vehicle; inspected for needed repairs.
-Although it’s likely that the problem will be minor; it’s always best to get it checked.
+If one of the warning lights stay on, after you start your vehicle, you could potentially have a engine problem.
+So, you should have your vehicle, checked for needed repairs.